 The AmeriFlux network is a community of sites with sensors and scientists measuring ecosystem carbon, water, and energy fluxes across the Americas.
-The datasets provide critical linkage between organisms, ecosystems, and process-scale studies at climate-relevant scales of landscapes, regions, and continents, which can be incorporated into biogeochemical and climate models.
-When viewed as a whole, the network observations enable scaling of trace gas fluxes (CO_2 , water vapor) across a broad spectrum of times (hours, days, seasons, years, and decades) and space.
-AmeriFlux observations have been instrumental in defining the relationships between environmental drivers and responses of whole ecosystems, which can be spatialized using machine learning methods like neural networks or genetic algorithms informed by remote sensing products.
+The datasets provide critical linkage between organisms, ecosystems, and process- scale studies of climate-relevant artifacts such as landscapes, regions, and continents.
+In turn, these data products can be incorporated into biogeochemical and climate models.
+When viewed as a whole, the network observations enable multi-resolution study of trace gas (CO2, water vapor) fluxes across a broad spectrum of times (hours, days, seasons, years, and decades) and space.
+AmeriFlux observations have been instrumental in defining the relationships between environmental drivers and responses of whole ecosystems, which can be refined using machine learning methods like neural networks or genetic algorithms informed by remote sensing products.

-AmeriFlux is similar to an Internet of Things scenario, where there are many sensors out in the field that create atmospheric measurement records of varying quality and heterogeneous formats.
-The goal is to move from sporadic data submissions from the site PIs responsible for one or more sensors to an automated and streaming data collection, cleaning and analysis environment that would shorten the time from data collection to data product delivery to the scientific researcher.
-Recently, the Ameriflux team has been experimenting with using public cloud services including Amazon Kinesis and Lambda for collecting and processing environmental data streams[P16-6].
+AmeriFlux is an example of an Internet of Things scenario, where there are many sensors out in the field that create atmospheric measurement records of varying quality and heterogeneous formats.
+The goal is to move from sporadic manual data submissions to an automated and streaming data collection, cleaning and analysis environment.
+This will shorten the time from data collection to data product delivery for the scientific researcher.
+Recently, the Ameriflux team has been experimenting with using public cloud services including Amazon Kinesis and Lambda for collecting and processing environmental data streams [P16-6].